Wednesday, 15 February 2017

 Samsung's new Chromebooks have a 3:2 aspect ratio screen, rather than the more common 16:9, although the thick margin at the bottom exagerates the visual impression

-Chromebooks with their browser-centric operating system have long been suitable for those with low computing demands – web browsing, email, word processing & spreadsheet requirements which can be met by those in the Google suite of Web apps.
+Chromebooks with their browser-centric operating system have long been suitable for those with modest computing demands – web browsing, email, word processing & spreadsheet – which can be met by the Google suite of Web apps.

 In progress, is the addition of Android apps to the repertoire of Chromebooks.